crazycapivara/deckgl/README.md

 ### Data objects of class `sf`

 An object of class [sf](https://github.com/r-spatial/sf) is a `data.frame` with a geometry list-column.
-Set the layer prop that fetches the geometry to the geometry column of your `sf` object:
+Set the layer prop that fetches the geometry to the geometry list-column of your `sf` object:

 ``` r
 # Example: PolygonLayer